 What has Squarespace already built in that lays the foundation for an optimal site?
 I will address that question by looking at the site level and the page level.

 On the site level

-On the site level a good and clear structure of the pages is key.
-Compare it to a neighborhoud that has a clear layout and proper street and house tags.
-You know where you are and it is easy to understand where to go next.
+On the site level, a good and clear structure of the pages is key.
+Compare it to a neighbourhood that has a clear layout and proper street and house tags.
+You know where you are, and it is easy to understand where to go next.
 The most important aspect is clean, consistent URL’s and an XML-sitemap.
-Clean URL’s are static and easy to read and understand by a search engine.
+Clean URLs are static and easy to read and understand by a search engine.
 Your normal visitors of course can also take clues from such URL’s.
-The Squarespace site comes with and XML-sitemap.
-By default your pages will be on that sitemap but there are page by page switches to take it off the list.
+The Squarespace site comes with an XML-sitemap.
+By default, your pages will be on that sitemap, but there are page by page switches to take it off the list.